Trade Facilitation Agreement: Impact on developing and least developed countries

 It became evident to the WTO that the provisions and mandates indicated the Trade Facilitation Agreement would be more difficult to implement for developing and least-developed countries.
 Therefore, the Trade Facilitation Agreement Facility was developed in order to provide assistance and support to these countries.
 The Trade Facilitation Agreement is projected to have a significantly positive impact on these countries, with an expected 14.5% reduction in total Trade costs once the Agreement comes into force.

 The Agreement will also help in making critical practical hurdles which govern International trade, redundant.
 The wealthier countries in the Agreement have committed to help reform developing countries technical and financial processes in order to increase efficiency.
-This in turn is hoped to reduce corruption such as bribesin these domestic regions.
+This in turn is hoped to reduce corruption such as bribes in these domestic regions.
 New technology and more efficient procedures which reduce the ‘red tape’ surrounding international trade is forecasted to limit corruption by limiting its necessity.